Snowflake-Labs/sfguide-snowpark-pytorch-streamlit-openai-image-rec/README.md

 * Open and run through the [Jupyter notebook](Snowpark_PyTorch_Image_Rec.ipynb)
   * Note: Make sure the Jupyter notebook Python kernel is set to ***snowpark***

-### **Step 3** -- Run Application Variation 1 - Upload an image
+### **Step 3** -- Run Application 1 - Upload an image

 * In a terminal window, execute `streamlit run Snowpark_PyTorch_Streamlit_Upload_Image_Rec.py` command from folder ***sfguide-snowpark-pytorch-streamlit-openai-image-rec***.

-* If all goes well, you should see the following app in your browser window.
+* If all goes well, you should see a browser window open with the app loaded.
+Then, after uploading an image of your favorite animal by clicking on **Browse files** button, you should see something similar to this...

 ![Image Recognition app in Snowflake using Snowpark Python, PyTorch and Streamlit](assets/app1.png "Image Recognition app in Snowflake using Snowpark Python, PyTorch and Streamlit")

-### **Step 4** -- Run Application Variation 2 - OpenAI Generated image
+### **Step 4** -- Run Application 2 - OpenAI Generated image

 * In a terminal window, execute `streamlit run Snowpark_PyTorch_Streamlit_OpenAI_Image_Rec.py` command from folder ***Ssfguide-snowpark-pytorch-streamlit-openai-image-rec***.

-* If all goes well, you should see the following app in your browser window.
+* If all goes well, you should see a browser window open with the app loaded.
+Then, enter text like so "**I'd like to see a polar bear cub playing in snow!**" and you should see something similar to this...

 ![Image Recognition app in Snowflake using Snowpark Python, PyTorch, Streamlit and OpenAI](assets/app2.png "Image Recognition app in Snowflake using Snowpark Python, PyTorch, Streamlit and OpenAI")